zsb8/Python_Spark_ML_DecisionTreeRegression/README.md

 ## Compare the parameters
 "maxDepth"
-Set the impurity='entropy' and bins=50, draw the graph for the numIterations.
+Set the impurity='variance' and bins=50, draw the graph for the numIterations.
 The RMSE is the highest when depth=3.
 ~~~
     impurity_list = ["variance"]
     max_depth_list = [3, 5, 10, 15, 20, 25]